"Eternal Memory" for the Anathematized

 Chapter 9 established the patristic witness against Sergianism and documented the 1918 anathema against Soviet Power.
 This chapter establishes that Patriarch Kirill performs the accommodation himself, liturgically: not once, but systematically.

-The Synodikon of Orthodoxy reserves “Eternal Memory” for defenders of the faith and “Anathema” for heretics.
+In the Synodikon of Orthodoxy, “Eternal Memory” is sung for defenders of the faith and “Anathema” for heresies and their defenders.
 Canon 34 of Laodicea anathematizes those who honor heretical pseudo-martyrs.
 Canon 9 forbids attending the memorial sites of heretics for prayer or service.
 Hieromartyr Daniel Sysoev called the eternal flame idolatry.

-Kirill has performed liturgical services at Soviet memorial sites over 40 times.
+Kirill has performed or presided over memorial rites at Soviet memorial sites over 40 times.
 He has sung “Eternal Memory” for soldiers who served the anathematized regime.
-He has offered the Holy Cross at eternal flames that a martyred priest rightly called idolatrous.
+He has brought the Holy Cross into ceremonies at eternal flames that a martyred priest rightly called idolatrous.
 He has performed a full memorial prayer service inside a Soviet war memorial complex.
 And his clergy have inserted “for faith” into the commemoration of those who served a regime that murdered the faithful.

 Before the 2007 reunification, ROCOR maintained a formal rite for receiving clergy from the Moscow Patriarchate.
 This reception service required them to repent specifically for “participating in the veneration of the ‘eternal flame’” (Chapter 9).
 ROCOR’s bishops considered eternal flame veneration serious enough to require explicit repentance.
 Patriarch Kirill performs this veneration as patriarch repeatedly, annually, and with full liturgical solemnity.